OmarAboRabea1/DJI-Tello-Project/README.md

 # with  Prof. Dan Feldman

 Project description:

 The main idea is to make a DJI Tello scan a room , find the exit point (open door) and navigate to this point.
+ using ORBSlam2